gdraheim/docker-copyedit/README.md

 change wile copyediting the image archive on the disk.
 You will be left with a dangling old (untagged) image.

+Other than 'entrypoint','cmd' and 'user' you can also set the string values for 'workdir'/'workingdir', 'domainname', 'hostname', 'arch'/'architecture' and 'author' in configs.
+If the edit command did not really change something then the edited image is not loaded back from disk.
+Instead the old image is possibly just tagged with the new name.

 By default the tool will use a local "load.tmp" temporary directory.
 You may set "-t $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that